Moein-Rezazadeh/Sudoku/README.md

 #### Progress Bar

-While building the main page of the app, I used a ProgressBar to display the timer.
+While building the main page of the app, I used a 'ProgressBar' to display the timer.
 In this file, we get it from the page and place it in the ProgressBar field so that it can be used throughout the code.

 #### TIMER_ DURATION